 Looking for a list of the best dragon games on PC?
-Since long before the days of Dungeons and Dragons, and before Tolkein became the poster boy of fantasy, dragons have been the most fearsome and majestic creatures of myth.
+Since long before the days of Dungeons and Dragons PC games, and before Tolkein became the poster boy of fantasy, dragons have been the most fearsome and majestic creatures of myth.
 Usually they breath fire and hoard gold, other times they become companions and deign to be ridden, and more often than not they get mistaken for wyverns.

 PC games, and the best RPGs in particular, are naturally swarming with dragons and dragon-like creatures both as friends and foes.
 We do love an epic showdown and nothing can deliver quite like a skyscraper-sized, fire-breathing lizard.